 We got it first.
-That is pretty wonderful.
+That is wonderful.
 Untitled (Souvenir) enjoyed its world premiere in Los Angeles on March 2, 2019, in the context of a rich and historic dance concert delivered by Martha Graham Dance Company.
-The venue was the glowing, still newish Younes & Soraya Nazarian Center for the Performing Arts.
+The venue was the glowing, still-newish Younes & Soraya Nazarian Center for the Performing Arts.

-At ‘The Soraya,’ an extremely arts-conducive theater designed by a female architect, Kara Hill (it’s on the campus of California State University, Northridge), executive director Thor Steingraber paved the way for live musical accompaniment by the experimental music ensemble, wild Up, under the baton of Christopher Rountree.
+At this extremely arts-conducive theater designed by female architect Kara Hill (it’s on the campus of California State University, Northridge), executive director Thor Steingraber paved the way for live musical accompaniment by the experimental music ensemble, wild Up, under the baton of Christopher Rountree.

-Shaw’s building blocks of ‘found music’ culled from known composers was echoed in the choreography of Pam Tanowitz.
-Encouraged by MGDC Artistic Director Janet Eilber, Pam-Tan selected and plucked appealing shapes and phases from two Graham golden-oldies.
-One was the so-so Judith, which Eilber and Tanowitz agreed may not be the greatest shakes as a ballet, but a worthy minefield of “cool movement.”
+Shaw’s building blocks of ‘found music’ culled from known composers was echoed in choreography by Pam Tanowitz.
+Encouraged by MGDC Artistic Director Janet Eilber, Tanowitz curated and borrowed appealing shapes and phases from two Graham golden-oldies.
+One was the so-so Judith, which Eilber and Tanowitz agreed that while not the greatest shakes as a ballet, is a minefield of “cool movement.”
 The other was Graham’s rather marvelous abstract work, Dark Meadow (1946), recently reconstructed as Dark Meadow Suite.

 All of this was discussed at the keenly attended “Graham Gears Up,” a pre-performance panel that streamed on The Soraya’s Facebook Live page. (disclosure: I moderated the panel.)
-Tanowitz noted that although she is familiar, she is far from a seasoned practitioner of Graham technique.
-So after curating her preferred bits and pieces from archival footage, she queried the splendid Graham dancers, “How do you perform it?
+Tanowitz noted that although familiar, she is far from a seasoned practitioner of Graham technique.
+So after culling bits and pieces from archival footage, she asked the splendid Graham dancers, “How do you perform it?
 What is the approach?
 How can we shift it?”
-She also sought to surgically separate the overlay of emotion — part and parcel of Graham’s highly emotive style — and use her culled vocabulary as purely physical content.
+She also sought to surgically remove the overlay of emotion — part and parcel of Graham’s highly emotive style — and use vocabulary as purely physical content.
 Into the mix Tanowitz added her own material, creating a work she readily admitted was “a very hard dance to do.”
 The dance will take its place in the Graham repertoire during early-April MGDC performances at the Joyce Theatre in New York.

 So what do we have here?
 A verrrry downtown/minimalist proceeding for eight dancers that spools, at slow-to-medium pace, to Shaw’s brightly colored music.
 Dressed in an array of somber (but beautiful) black, white and grey costumes designed by TOME, the dancers could be dancing; they could equally be attending a SoHo gallery opening.
 (The pin-pleated, wide trousers are something I would love to wear.)